Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 little to no evidence for the presence of those organisms

 The question is - why did the software give false positive results and what exactly was found in the subway?
+##Methods

+##Results

+##Prerspective

+Need - organism-sepcific detection.

+Remember - "negative for anthrax" is in the context of the depth of the metagenome sequecning, which sets the sensitivity of  detection.

 ## Project Data Structure